Docs

 • currency string

 The ISO 4217 code ("usd").
-Distinct from request.currency below, which is an ERC-20 contract address.
+Distinct from request.currency below, which is an ERC-20 contract address for tempo.

 • request string